 Browse to the downloaded

 .spk file and click Next.
-After a delay to confirm and install, bliss will be installed:
+After a delay to confirm and install, bliss will be installed.
+To see the installed package, click Installed then scroll down to the bliss package. :

-Run bliss, if it isn't already running, from the Action menu.
+Run bliss, if it isn't already running, by clicking Run menu.

-You can access bliss via the URL on the bliss package page.
-This will open a new tab to the bliss UI.
+You can access bliss via the Main Menu in DSM.
+Click the Main Menu button at the top-left.
+This will show all running packages.
+Click the "bl" icon and this will open a new tab to the bliss UI.

 You'll be given an option to take a brief tour, or configure bliss yourself!
 Check out the tutorials for examples of how to use bliss.